FailAcademy/learning/wdp-vancouver/installation.md

 The email you use to authorize with github must be added to the Heroku application.
 This can be done via the "Access" tab in the Heroku dashboard.

-Once this is complete, log in to Herok from the command line:
+Once this is complete, log in to Heroku from the command line:
 ```bash
   heroku login
 ```